alecmuffett/onion-dv-certificate-proposal/README.md

 Aside from *"fetching the certificate over the onion connection, and narrowing its scope to be relevant only to that onion connection"* - any other proposition to "bind an onion address to a certificate", such as proposing that the certificate be signed by the private key for the onion, runs into technical challenges:

 1. what are you going to do with this signature? staple it into the HTTPS protocol somehow?
 It can't go into the thing that is being signed...
-2. with v2 onions, the address is a truncated hash of the public key, rather than the public key itself; lacking the whole 1023-bit public key inhibits validation

-In particular: v2 onions are due to be deprecated, but given the above ("source of truth", q.v.) and that no certificate authority exists to be sued for misissuance in a self-service DV onion scenario, I see no reason to exclude them from HTTPS protection.
+2. with v2 onions, the address is a truncated hash of the public key, rather than the public key itself; lacking the whole 1023-bit public key inhibits validation.
+Version2 onions are due to be deprecated, but given the above ("source of truth", q.v.) and that no certificate authority exists to be sued for misissuance in a self-service DV onion scenario, I see no reason to exclude them from HTTPS protection.

 - Alec Muffett, 10 Feb 2019